Jugarcia01/GraphQLwithSpringBootAppHexagonalArq_PostgresH2/README.md

 ![generateAverage query with integer list input data and float result](src/main/resources/media/doc/Query_generateAverage.jpg)

-## CRUD operations on MongoDB
+## CRUD operations on H2/Postgres DB's
-This project integrate some basic endpoints to Create, Read/Get, Update and Delete data on non-relational database like MongoDB.
+This project integrate some basic endpoints to Create, Read/Get, Update and Delete data on relational database like H2 or PostgreSQL DB's.
-Take in count that following commands must be executed on terminal once the project and MongoDB has run.
+Take in count that following commands must be executed on terminal once the project and database has run.

 ### Using the Postman Client